-Purpose.
-Hybrid learning is becoming one of the important applications by integrating e-learning and traditional face-to-face instruction together.
-The purpose of this study was to determine the effectiveness of a hybrid learning approach on student's satisfaction with faculty of physical education.
+Aim.
+Blended learning is becoming one of the important applications by integrating e-learning and traditional face-to-face instruction together.
+The purpose of this study was to determine the effectiveness of a blended learning approach on student's satisfaction in the Public Authority for Applied Education and Training students, Kuwait state

-Methods: A forty first year university students were equally randomly assigned into two teaching method groups: traditional lecture instruction (TLI) and hybrid lecture instruction (HLI).
-Each group received of instruction program for eight weeks, three days in the week.
-At the beginning and the end of this study students completed a 17-item multiple choice of basketball test.
-And students' satisfaction scale, T test analysis, was conducted to determine the effect of method groups (TLI, HLI) and measures (pre-test, post-test) on basketball test.
+Methods.
+30 student at the first and second grades the public authority for applied education and training.
+Equally randomly assigned into two teaching method groups: traditional lecture instruction (TLI), and blended lecture instruction (BLI).
+Each group received of instruction program for ten weeks, three days in the week.
+At the beginning and the end of this study, students completed a multiple choice of students' satisfaction scale; T test analysis was conducted to determine the effect of method groups (TLI, BLI) and measures (pre-test, post-test) on soccer test.

-Results: The results revealed that significant Differences in mean ratings of basketball performance and student's satisfaction between the two teaching groups for the second group.
+Results.
+The results revealed that significant Differences in mean ratings of student's satisfaction between the three teaching groups for the blended lecture instruction group.

-Conclusions: The findings indicated that HLI approach might be a superior option for undergraduate students with learning of basketball course.
+Conclusions.
+The findings indicated that BLI approach might be a superior option for undergraduate students with learning of physical education course.